 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.

-The following information on the Great Wisconsin Birding and Nature Trail and IBA program can be found on the city of Fort Atkinson website (the City Council has already approved this action).
+The following information on the Great Wisconsin Birding and Nature Trail and IBA program can be found on the City of Fort Atkinson website.

 Fort Atkinson Birding and other Nature-based Resources